July 31, 2019

 Address your structural sinus issues – Many times sinusitis occurs because of a structural issue in your sinuses like narrow drainage pathways, deviated septum, and polyps.
 It may seem scary, but sinus procedures such as balloon sinuplasty now take as little as 15 minutes, with no pain, and can eliminate sinus problems in as many as 90% of situations.

 Don’t needlessly suffer with facial pain and sinus headaches.
-Request an appointment and we can get you taken care of!
+Book your appointment today and we can get you taken care of!